Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Discussion

-Many proposals that break translational symmetry in exactly this way have been put forward, including $d$-density wave order \cite{chakravarty2001hidden}, staggered loop-current order \cite{li2019thermal}, and of course local-moment antiferromagnetism or spin-density-wave order \cite{lewin2015angle,storey2016hall}.
-There have also been proposals to produce such a reconstructed Fermi surface without breaking translational symmetry, including the Yang-Zhang-Rice ansatz \cite{rice2011phenomenological}, staggered fluxes \cite{wen1996theory}, and topological order \cite{scheurer2018topological}.
-Even if no static long-range order is present, scattering at the AFM wavevector is known to be important in many models of the pseudogap \cite{senechal2004hot,scalapino2012common,wu2017controlling}, and it may be enough for an order parameter to appear static on time scales of order of the quasiparticle lifetime ($\approx 0.1$ ps) and over length scales of order of the cyclotron radius ($\approx$ 20 nm at $B=45$~T) \cite{gannot2019fermi}.
+Many proposals that break translational symmetry in the same way as long-range AFM---with a wavevector of $Q = \left(\pi,\pi\right)$---have been put forward, including $d$-density wave order \cite{chakravarty2001hidden}, staggered loop-current order \cite{li2019thermal}, and of course local-moment antiferromagnetism or spin-density-wave order \cite{lewin2015angle,storey2016hall}.
+There are also proposals that produce nodal hole pockets without breaking translational symmetry, including the Yang-Zhang-Rice (YRZ) ansatz \cite{rice2011phenomenological}, staggered fluxes \cite{wen1996theory}, and topological order \cite{scheurer2018topological}.
+In Supplementary Figure S2 we show that the nodal hole pockets from the YRZ ansatz also fit the ADMR data at $p = 0.21$.
+This suggests that the nodal hole pockets themselves, rather than the particular details of any one model, are what is important to describe the Fermi surface transformation across \ps.